sanihaseeb/chat-app/README.md

 A real-time chat application with private messaging, built with React, Node.js, Socket.IO, and SQLite.

-![Dark purple UI with sidebar showing channels and direct messages]
+[Dark purple UI with sidebar showing channels and direct messages]

 ## Features